 - A member which is a real estate developer and a member which is a financial institution providing most of the equity for a project.

 Membership interests may be owned indirectly.
-For example, in an LLC owned by two families, there may be one member for each family that is a separate LLC, and individual family members may own interests in the separate LLC.
+For example, in an LLC owned by two families, there may be one member for each family that is a separate LLC.
+Individual family members may own interests in those LLCs.

 Members may be organized in groups for decision-making purposes.
 Decision-making rights belong to the group, represented by a designated representative, rather than the members directly.